the waves of building software

 It largely mirrors what is going on in the consumer world, but as all things driven by such a large market where it's feast or famine, the consumer world tends to move quite a bit faster out of necessity.

 Where the enterprise, for sanity and stability, needs to move much slower.
 Neither good nor bad, but certainly seems to be the case.

 This post is how the waves have come, crested, and subsided, giving energy to the next in line.

 In the '90's, companies at first were putting up outward facing websites as a bit of a gimmick, showing off that they were in the forefront of technology.

 It's initial uses were no different than a digital phone book, with slightly more information.
-Then came products, notably forgotten companies pushing the fold like pets.com, where people were now starting to engage with companies in more ways than getting their number or address to mapquest their way to a brick and mortar store.
+Then came products from notably forgotten companies pushing the fold like pets.com.
+People were now starting to engage with companies in more ways than getting their number, or address, to mapquest their way to a brick and mortar store.

 Within the large global enterprises though, a front facing site only went so far, providing information about products or helping meagerly drive inside sales teams.